Wystan Hugh Auden

 In total there are some 800 volumes, all with shelfmarks starting “Auden”.
-Only those items acquired after 1983 are listed on the online catalogue (shelfmarks Auden.702 onwards).
+The collection is fully catalogued on DiscoverEd.

-The manuscript collections include autograph letters and typescript poems corrected in Auden’s hand (MS.3080); there is also Auden material in the A. H. Campbell Collection.
+The manuscript collections include autograph letters and typescript poems corrected in Auden’s hand in Coll-45; there is also Auden material in the A. H. Campbell Collection.
 A detailed listing is available in the Centre for Research Collections, Handlist H45.
-There is a further collection of material to do with the compilation of Bloomfield and Mendelson’s bibliography at Gen.2239.
+There is a further collection of material to do with the compilation of Bloomfield and Mendelson’s bibliography at Gen.2239 and Coll-1623.